Replace Egg Products

 General Links

-Various British egg replacement products
+Existing egg replacement products for industrial applications:

-Orgran - Egg replacer "no egg" and egg free cake and muffin mixes
+Orgran - Egg replacer 'no egg' and egg free cake and muffin mixes

 Ideas for replacing eggs when you cook at home:

-Englisch, Pioneerthinking
+English, Pioneerthinking